 5. Click the bottom-right bounding box handle of the frame.
-Press Command/ Control-Shift, and then drag to the right.
+While still holding down the mouse button, press Command/Control-Shift, and then drag to the right.
+When the Scale X and Scale Y fields in the Control panel show approximately 125%, release the mouse button.